Stuycs-K/final-project-8-cheny-dongr/WORKLOG.md

 ### June 9
 -finished menu screen and level logic
 -changed shovel icon and added a menu button to go back to level selection
+### June 10
+-finished level system that player can select and play.
+More game testing.